Mirror symmetry for special nilpotent orbit closures: Introduction

-Comparing with Theorem \ref{t.Richardson}, what is missing for general special nilpotent orbits is the mirror symmetry part.
+Comparing Theorem \ref{t.induced} with Theorem \ref{t.Richardson}, what is missing for general special nilpotent orbits is the mirror symmetry part.
 How to formulate it in this situation?
-A natural idea is to first do it for rigid special orbits.
-Motivated by Theorem \ref{t.Richardson} and Theorem \ref{t.induced}(1), it is tempting to ask the following \begin{question} Let $\0$ be a rigid special orbit and $\widehat{\0} \to \overline{\0}$ the finite map associated to its universal cover.
+A natural idea is first to do it for rigid special orbits.
+Motivated by Theorem \ref{t.Richardson} and Theorem \ref{t.induced} (1), it is tempting to ask the following \begin{question} Let $\0$ be a rigid special orbit and $\widehat{\0} \to \overline{\0}$ the finite map associated with its universal cover.
 Similarly we have $ \widehat{{}^S\0} \to \overline{{}^S\0}$ on the dual side.
 Are $(\widehat{\0}, \widetilde{{}^S\0})$ and $(\widetilde{\0}, \widehat{{}^S\0})$ both mirror pairs? \end{question}